veerjain-1/Package-Management-Tracking-System/README.md

 # Package-Management-Tracking-System
 The Package Management System is a software project designed to handle various package-related operations such as reading, writing, receiving, sending, and managing routes for packages.
+The system includes functionalities to calculate shipping costs, raise the priority of packages, and combine multiple packages based on specific criteria.
+It is designed to ensure efficient package handling and tracking, with support for different priority levels and error management.